 4. How do you measure skin temperature?

 The WarmFeet kit includes a small alcohol thermometer.
 Hold the red thermometer bulb unto the fleshy part of your left little finger or the fleshy part of the great toe and wait about a minute.
-You may hold it in place with a piece of tape or loose band.
+You may hold it in place with a piece of tape or a loose band.
 When measuring finger temperature it is easy to weave and hold the thermometer card between the fingers, see the image.
 Read the temperature and jot it down on your temperature log.
 To be as consistent as possible, do not hold the thermometer between two fingers or lean your finger/toe against another part of the body.
 It will read higher.
 Read the temperature while the thermometer is still on the skin – the temperature goes down fast when removed from the skin.
 To avoid cooling drafts in the room cover your legs and feet with a light towel or blanket.

 5. What is an average temperature increase?

-On your first try to relax you may increase finger temperature by 2- 8 degrees F after the 16 minutes of relaxation.
+On your first try to relax you may increase your finger temperature by 2- 8 degrees F after the 16 minutes of relaxation.
 As you practice, your skill will increase and you will reach a higher temperature faster. one client increased her great toe temperature by 18-20 degrees F regularly.
 She healed a chronic foot ulcer in 4 weeks!
-On the other hand even a small increase of 2 degrees in the great toe with daily practice stopped a beginning gangrene from taking hold and receded.
+On the other hand, even a small increase of 2 degrees in the great toe with daily practice stopped beginning gangrene from taking hold and receded.

 6. What if I see no temperature increase?